Authors & Events

 Mar 20, 2013 | ISBN 9780307831118

+Before there was any such thing as political correctness, H. L. Mencken was flouting it.
+He was also cheerfully deriding the precursors of family values and lambasting the guardians of public virtue.
+This historic new collection is further evidence that Mencken was our most astute, stylish, and biliously funny commentator on the eternal American quackeries.
 A Second Mencken Chrestomathy (a word meaning “a collection of choice passages from an author or authors”) was compiled by the sage of Baltimore before he suffered the stroke that ended his career and has only now been retrieved from his private papers by the columnist and Mencken biographer Terry Teachout.
 Its 238 selections—many of which have never before been published in book form—encompass subjects from Americana (“The Commonwealth of Morons”) to men and women (“Sex on the Stage”) and from criminology (“More and Better Psychopaths”) to the pursuit of happiness (“Alcohol”).
 The result is Mencken at his most engaging, maddening, heretical, and hilarious.

-Henry L. Mencken was born in Baltimore in 1880 and died there in 1956.
+H. L. Mencken was born in Baltimore in 1880 and died there in 1956.
 He began his long career as a journalist, critic, and philologist on the Baltimore Morning Herald in 1899.
 In 1906 he joined the staff of the… More about H.L.
 Mencken

 Visit other sites in the Penguin Random House Network

 Start earning points for buying books!
 Just for joining you’ll get personalized recommendations on your dashboard daily and features only for members.